 Opening doors to further opportunities

 Having gained leadership skills and advocacy experience with the Advocacy Committee of the NPA, further opportunities opened up to me.
 As I spoke about my work with the NPA, I was ultimately invited to join the Advocacy and Outreach Committee within a professional society in my scientific field - ARVO (as mentioned above).
 I became an official member of the Committee and after a year of my active involvement, I am now Chair-Elect of that Committee.
 Being part of this organization will not only further develop my leadership and advocacy skills but will also put me in closer connection with other leaders in my research field should I decide to remain here.

 In a time when it is so important for postdocs and graduate students to think about their career options, gaining transferable skills such as leadership skills can only assist you and make you more qualified for future career opportunities.
 Becoming involved is not too difficult and you can find opportunities around you.
 You just need to be prepared to take on the challenges and be proactive and engaged once you are in a leadership role or in a track towards one.

 Many thanks to our guest blogger Juliet Moncaster!

-Juliet Moncaster is a Senior Postdoctoral Associate at the Boston University School of Medicine and is the former Chair of the Advocacy Committee at the National Postdoctoral Association (NPA)
+Juliet Moncaster is an Assistant Professor at the Boston University School of Medicine and is the former Chair of the Advocacy Committee at the National Postdoctoral Association (NPA).